jiv222/dotfiles/README.md

 inside of your home directory containing my build of dwm, st, dmenu, dwmblocks status bar and a script I sometimes use to identify names of window classes.

 * *The `root` directory is the only one you should probably avoid running stow on, as this is just where I keep system files that I later place somewhere in the root filesystem.*
-* *Make sure to install the needed dependencies if you want to build any of these for yourself*
+* *Make sure to install the needed dependencies if you want to build any of these for yourself.*
 * *Also, the dwmblocks statusbar is from [Luke Smith's github](https://github.com/LukeSmithxyz/dwmblocks), just customized for my preferences and my system.*

 * *There's a good chance,unless you are running a very similar device as me, you'll have to edit some of the scripts and commands both inside dwm and dwmblocks.*
+    *  *For example, I use [light](https://github.com/haikarainen/light) to control my laptop's backlight, and have dwm keybindings specifically to do so.*
     *  *Look at Luke's repo to understand how dwmblocks works.
 I have my scripts under `~/.local/bin/dwmblocks/.`*
-    *  *For example, I use [light](https://github.com/haikarainen/light) to control my laptop's backlight, and have dwm keybindings specifically to do so.*

 At the very least, these should serve as a starting ground and/or inspiration, especially if you've never used dwm before.